monarchshield/TSGraphQL/readme.md

 This class person will have the fields {firstname, lastname, email} This information will be stored into the database and retrieved.

+#Running enviroment
+Compiling new classes
+1. Create construct as a tsc.
+2. Run "tsc" in terminal
+3. You can now debug the file